hmajid2301/talks/docs/slides.md

 # Dev vs Prod Dependencies

-- We are installing our dev dependencies inside of our Docker image such as `pre-commit`  <!-- .element: class="fragment" -->
+- We are installing our dev dependencies inside of our Docker image such as pytest  <!-- .element: class="fragment" -->
-- We don't need `pre-commit` for our production image  <!-- .element: class="fragment" -->
+- We don't need pytest in our production image  <!-- .element: class="fragment" -->

 ----